Sweetycodes19/TO_DO_LIST_APP/README.md

 📋 Todoist-Style To-Do List App

 This is a **simple, advanced To-Do List Web App** built with **HTML, CSS, and JavaScript** — Simple login/register flow with LocalStorage fully offline.
-It lets you create tasks, edit/delete them, add categories, due dates, and manage your tasks easily — inspired by **Todoist**.
+It lets you create tasks, edit/delete them, add categories, due dates, and manage your tasks easily .

 1️⃣ manifest.json → tells the browser how to install your app 2️⃣ service-worker.js → cache files for offline